Finance and Money Matters

 Finance is one of the key issues when deciding to take a higher education course.
 You may be feeling anxious about your finances and wondering how you will manage to pay your tuition fees, living expenses and all the costs associated with going to university.

-That's why our Finance and Money Matters team in Student Services are on hand to help you with any questions or problems you may have, both before and during your time as a student here.
+That's why our Finance and Money Matters team in Student Affairs are on hand to help you with any questions or problems you may have, both before and during your time as a student here.
 Fees, funding, budgeting, money management - we can help you get to grips with it all.

 All of our course fees and options are listed under individual courses.
 For many of our undergraduate we also include information about any additional costs you will also need to budget for.
-We've also put together a list of FAQs for Undergraduates and Help for Postgraduates.
+We've also put together a list of Help for Postgraduates.